Functional Magnetic Resonance Imaging Core Facility (FMRIF)

 The Facility provides a complete environment for stimulus presentation, monitoring and recording subject behavior and physiology while performing functional MRI (fMRI).

 Additional services include providing for temporary data storage, data transfer, and instruction on running the scanner, as well as assistance, during working hours, in performing fMRI.
 At present, the Facility has a total of five scanners for the investigation of humans.
-These scanners consist of three General Electric 3 Tesla MRI scanners, one Siemens 3 Tesla MRI scanner, and a Siemens 7 Tesla scanner.
-These currently service the research of about 30 principle investigators in NIMH, NINDS, the National Institute on Alcohol Abuse and Alcoholism (NIAAA), National Institute of Child and Human Development (NICHD), and National Institute of Deafness and Communication Disorders (NIDCD).
+These scanners consist of 2 General Electric 3 Tesla MRI scanners, one Siemens 3 Tesla MRI scanner, and 2 Siemens 7 Tesla MRI scanners.
+These currently service the research of about 30 principal investigators in NIMH, NINDS, the National Institute on Alcohol Abuse and Alcoholism (NIAAA), National Institute of Child and Human Development (NICHD), and National Institute of Deafness and Communication Disorders (NIDCD).
 Since 2000, there have been over 700 papers produced by researchers at the NIH using the core facility scanners and services, with a current paper production rate of about 100 per year.

 Other services include scanner operation and instruction, subject interface device development and maintenance, data transfer and storage infrastructure, and multiple web-based services.
 Our staff scientists also collaborate intensively with the NIH investigators, providing custom capabilities, including pulse sequences, basic processing pipelines, and in-depth advice and consultation.
 The FMRIF continues to expand as the demand by NIH investigators performing fMRI in their studies continues to grow.